rcon101/tree/README.txt

-An educational repository to practice fundamental C mechanics, make, git, and github
+An educational repository to practice fundamental C mechanics, make, git, and github.